Technology Visa Sponsorship Jobs in Washington

 Which technology companies sponsor visas in Washington?

-Microsoft, Amazon, and Meta lead Washington's visa sponsorship activity, filing thousands of H-1B and other work visa petitions annually.
+Microsoft, Amazon, and Meta lead Washington's visa sponsorship activity, filing thousands of H-1B visa and other work visa petitions annually.
 Other active sponsors include Google, Boeing, T-Mobile, Expedia Group, and Nintendo of America.
 Seattle-area startups and mid-size companies like Tableau, Zillow, and Redfin also regularly sponsor international talent for software engineering, data science, and product management roles.

 How to find technology visa sponsorship jobs in Washington?